THERAPY FOR RELIGIOUS TRAUMA

 • Church Hurt

 The emotional wounds that come from being excluded, gossiped about, unsupported, or let down by a faith community.
-Sometimes it's a single experience.
-Sometimes it's a slow accumulation of moments where you didn't feel safe or valued.
+Sometimes it’s a defining moment.
+Sometimes it’s a slow accumulation of moments when you didn’t feel safe or valued.

 RELIGIOUS TRAUMA